mlswg/mls-protocol/draft-ietf-mls-protocol.md

-For a group of size greater than two, a common strategy is to unilaterally broadcast symmetric "sender" keys over existing shared symmetric channels, and then for each Member to send messages to the group encrypted with their own sender key.
+For a group of size greater than two, a common strategy is to unilaterally broadcast symmetric "sender" keys over existing shared symmetric channels, and then for each member to send messages to the group encrypted with their own sender key.
 Unfortunately, while this improves efficiency over pairwise broadcast of individual messages and provides forward secrecy (with the addition of a hash ratchet), it is difficult to achieve post-compromise security with sender keys.
-An adversary who learns a sender key can often indefinitely and passively eavesdrop on that Member's messages.
+An adversary who learns a sender key can often indefinitely and passively eavesdrop on that member's messages.
 Generating and distributing a new sender key provides a form of post-compromise security with regard to that sender.
 However, it requires computation and communications resources that scale linearly with